How to Buy A Micro-SaaS Business

 Let me share a little personal story with you.

 I run a software development agency where I build websites and tools for small to mid-sized startups.
-Then less than 1 and a half years ago (at the time of writing), I decided to start a side project to build a marketplace where people can buy and sell small startups and side projects.
-Today, that side project has facilitated dozens of micro-acquisitions, gotten over 3,500 subscribers, and someone recently reached out to buy it for $100,000.
+Then less than 1 and a half years ago (at the time of writing), I decided to start a side project to build a marketplace where people can buy and sell micro-SaaS startups and other side projects.
+Today, that side project has facilitated dozens of micro-acquisitions, gotten over 4,000 subscribers, and someone recently reached out to buy it for $100,000.

 Paul Buchheit started a side project while working at Google.
 That side project is the Gmail most of us use today.
 Many success stories like mine and Paul’s exist.
 However, starting a side project doesn’t always end this way.
 Regardless, starting or buying one's a great way to test a new idea, embark on a creative adventure, and watch it grow.
 And if well-nurtured, could replace your full-time job.

-Two of the top advantages of buying a small side project is that you can gain experience building a startup or business without too much financial or time investment.
+Two of the top advantages of buying a micro-business is that you can gain experience building a small startup or business without too much financial or time investment.
 And while it may not take up much of your time like a real business, it’ll require some pretty decent time investment.

 But you can’t wake up tomorrow and decide you want to buy a small project.
 It all starts with your why – that strong reason why you want to embark on this journey.

-Why do you want to build or buy a side project?
+Why do you want to build or buy a micro-SaaS project?

 Before buying or building your side project, you need to first be clear on your reasons for wanting to buy a side project.